 First we show the result for the Hilbert scheme in (\cite{MS1}) with a direct computation, then we proceed to prove our theorem for the nested case.
 As we remarked above, the criterion can be verified just on the generic points of the strata.
-By theorem (\ref{T}) the generic points of the $B_i$ are the nodal curves.
-Therefore we can reduce the proof of Theorem 1 to the case of a family of nodal curves.
-Using corollary \ref{rat} and the techniques in \cite{MS1}, one can suppose that all the curves are rational.
-As a result the geometric genus will coincide with the cogenus. \\
+By theorem \ref{T} the generic points of the $B_i$ are nodal curves.
+Therefore one can reduce the proof of Theorem 1 to the case of a family of nodal curves.
+Using proposition \ref{rat} and the techniques in \cite{MS1}, one can suppose that all the curves are rational.
+As a result the arithmetic genus of the curves will coincide with their cogenus. \\